alex-rudakov/sphinx-argparse/docs/install.rst

 ------------

 This extension is tested on python 2.7.
-If you have successfully used it on any other version of python, then add this info to this doc please (through gihtub pull reuqest).
+If you have successfully used it on any other version of python, then add this info to this doc please (through gihtub pull request).

 Package is  available in the Python Package Index::